allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 Dyld3, the brand new [dynamic
 linker](https://en.wikipedia.org/wiki/Dynamic_linker), was announced about a&nbsp;year ago at [WWDC 2017](https://developer.apple.com/videos/play/wwdc2017/413/).
-It is close to WWDC 2018, and dyld3 still is not available for 3rd party apps.
+At the time of writing this article, we are getting close to WWDC 2018, and dyld3 still is not available for 3rd party apps.
 Currently only [system apps use dyld3](https://twitter.com/lgerbarg/status/882055176298704896).
-I&nbsp;couldn't wait any longer, I&nbsp;was too curious about dyld3 real power.
+I&nbsp;couldn't wait any longer, I&nbsp;was too curious about its real power.
 I&nbsp;decided to try launching my own app using dyld3.

 ### Looking for dyld3